vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### companies

-Lists of the names of distribution, production, special-effects, and other miscellaneous companies as- sociated with the making or subsequent distribution of this title.
+Lists of the names of distribution, production, special-effects, and other miscellaneous companies associated with the making or subsequent distribution of this title.
 This list includes all companies that have ever been involved with the title, even if their involvement has now ended.
-Additional informa- tion about companies associated with titles can be found on IMDb’s help site.
+Additional information about companies associated with titles can be found on IMDb’s help site.
 These are ordered by on-screen credit order, or in the case of distribution companies by distribution release date.

 #### Example